jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

  * **open issue 1414:** InteractiveDialog
     - description:  extend for explicit solver; needs internally different setup of solvers; use dynamicSolverType with default generalizedAlpha changable to Newmark/Index2 as well as explicit solvers
     - date raised: 2023-01-22

- * :textred:`open issue 1403:` Lie group nodes
-    - description:  remove LieGroup node RigidBodyRotVecDataLG as it is not needed any more as it can be substituted with more efficient RigidBodyRotVecLG
-    - date raised: 2023-01-18

  * **open issue 1395:** ComputeLinearizedSystem
     - description:  add test model